 From its modest beginnings, Jerry Dell Farm has grown to become one of the largest organic dairy farms in the Northeast.
-The herd is mostly Holsteins, Sherman family’s favorite breed, with 75 recently acquired Jerseys mixed in.
+The herd is mostly Holsteins, the Sherman family’s favorite breed, with 75 recently-acquired Jerseys mixed in.
 The farm was founded in Dryden by Vaughn’s parents, Gerald and Ardella Sherman in 1946.
-In fact, the name Jerry Dell comes from a combination of the founders first names.
+In fact, the name Jerry Dell comes from a combination of the founder’s first names.

-At the age of 23, Vaughn took over primary responsibilities for running farm operations and at the young age of 26, he bought the farm operation from his father, Gerald.
-And, while Vaughn’s wife Sue didn’t grow up on a farm, she couldn’t imagine life without the farm.
+At the age of 23, Vaughn took over primary responsibilities for running farm operations, and at the young age of 26, he bought the farm operation from his father, Gerald.
+While Vaughn’s wife Sue didn’t grow up on a farm, she couldn’t imagine life without it.

 The Sherman’s are up every morning before the rooster crows.
 Each day, the cows are milked from 3 am – 9 am, they all go out to pasture for the day, and then return at 3 pm for another milking.

-For years, the Sherman family has hosted school groups for “a day on the farm” featuring hay rides, visiting the baby calves, and watching the cows being milked.
+For years, the Sherman family has hosted school groups for “a day on the farm” featuring hay rides, visits with baby calves, and watching the cows being milked.
 From elementary and nursery school kids to BOCES classes and Cornell students, the Sherman family enjoys sharing the farm life with others.
-“It’s a lot of work to pull everything together for the day, scheduling the day and who is going to do what to make sure they have a real experience.” says Sue, “But the hugs and thank you notes we get in the mail the next week make it all worth it.”
+“It’s a lot of work to pull everything together for the day, scheduling the day and who is going to do what to make sure they have a real experience,” says Sue.
+“But the hugs and thank you notes we get in the mail the next week make it all worth it.”

-“We’ve really enjoyed our relationship with the Byrne family,” says Vaughn, “we’ve been with Byrne for about three years now and we haven’t looked back.
+“We’ve really enjoyed our relationship with the Byrne family,” says Vaughn, “and we’ve been with Byrne for several years now and we haven’t looked back.
 They take good care of us and really care about their family farm partners.
-We love that they’re a local company, in fact they’re right down the road, and that they always pay us a fair price as long as we hold up our end of the bargain.
+We love that they’re a local company—in fact, they’re right down the road, and they always pay us a fair price as long as we hold up our end of the bargain.
 The Byrne family runs a very professional outfit that is really focused on quality.
 So we’re very aligned on the importance of quality and we each appreciate that dedication to quality in everything we do.
 It’s very gratifying when you go to the plant and see all your hard work headed out the door to local communities and families.
 For us, the fact that they’re great people that we like has been a big bonus.”